bakdata/kafka-large-message-serde/README.md

   * Type: class
   * Default: `com.bakdata.kafka.RandomUUIDGenerator`
   * Importance: medium

+``large.message.compression.type``
+The compression type for data stored in blob storage.
+The default is `none` (i.e. no compression).
+Valid values are `none`,
+`gzip`, `snappy`, `lz4` and `zstd`.
+Note: this option is only available when `large.message.use.headers` is enabled.

+* Type: string
+* Default: "none"
+* Importance: low

+When adding `large-message-amazon-s3` to store large messages on Amazon S3, the following options are available:

 ``large.message.s3.access.key``
   AWS access key to use for connecting to S3.
 Leave empty if AWS credential provider chain or STS Assume Role provider should be used.